Friday, 5 January 2018

 Not so long ago only the elderly or disabled used motorised mobility carts.
 Now they are fast becoming the legs of an increasingly obese population.

 We are expected to be connected to our electronic devices (including work-related) 24/7, no matter that we might be on a date, driving, or in the middle of a theatre show.
-And the programmes on them all inter-connect so that a thousand different unknown sources have access to our activities, finances and movements at any given time.
+And the programs on them all inter-connect so that a thousand different unknown sources have access to our activities, finances and movements at any given time.

 Betting shops proliferate, particularly in poor areas where you often see as many as half a dozen within a few hundred yards of each other, typically next to a pawn or payday loan shop.
+Keeping a nation in debt (once an imprisonable offence with debtors jails in Victorian times) also keeps the risk of industrial action down for those who are in work.

 Young people vie with each other to be the best looking on selfies, spiraling into narcissistic personality disorder, if not eating disorders and cosmetic surgery addictions into the bargain, if they believe they are anything less than a 'perfect 10'.
 They even bully and troll each other over minor human differences and imperfections.